jacqueline-wong/CEE4530/Lab4/team10_lab4.md

-import aguaclara.core.utility as ut import aguaclara.core.constants as c import aguaclara.core.physchem as pc from scipy import optimize import numpy as np import matplotlib.pyplot as plt import pandas as pd from scipy import stats
+import aguaclara.core.utility as ut import aguaclara.core.constants as c import aguaclara.core.physchem as pc import numpy as np import pandas as pd import matplotlib.pyplot as plt from scipy import stats from scipy import optimize import collections import os from pathlib import Path

 def aeration_data(DO_column, dirpath):
     """This function extracts the data from folder containing tab delimited